The Dead Dance: Synopsis

-The music video takes place in a graveyard and begins with Gaga perched on a wall surrounded by dozens of dolls, which gradually come to life as she starts to dance.
+The music video takes place in a graveyard and begins with Gaga perched motionless on a wall surrounded by dozens of dolls, which gradually come to life as she starts to dance.
+She slowly spasms to life, and as she begins to move, the dolls awaken alongside her.
 During the first chorus, masked dancers join her to perform a choreographed routine as night falls and more dolls awaken to the rhythm of the song.
 The visual opens in black and white but introduces color as it progresses.
 The choreography features abrupt, jerky movements that evoke a reanimated corpse.

 Gaga wears a Victorian-inspired outfit and makeup that gives the illusion of cracked porcelain.
 Her ensemble consists of a two-piece set with a corset bustier and ribbon details, paired with a tiered skirt.
 Toward the end of the video, she removes both garments to reveal a babydoll tank top and puffed pants.
 Her look is completed with tightly coiled platinum blonde curls and makeup emphasizing pale, fractured skin with jet-black lipstick.